Surjective endomorphisms of projective surfaces: the existence of infinitely many dense orbits: Introduction

-\begin{thm} Let $f \colon X \to X$ be a surjective endomorphism of a projective surface $X$ defined over the algebraically closed field $\bk$.
-Then Conjecture~\ref{conj:ZD} holds for $(X, f)$.
-Precisely, either $\bk(X)^f \neq \bk$; or for every Zariski-dense open subset $U$ of $X$, there is a point $x\in X(\bk)$ whose forward orbit $\cO_{f}(x)$ under $f$ is contained in $U$ and Zariski-dense in $X$, and hence $f$ has infinitely many Zariski-dense orbits. \end{thm}
+\begin{theorem} Let $f \colon X \to X$ be a surjective endomorphism of a projective surface $X$ defined over the algebraically closed field $\bk$.
+Then \cref{conj:ZD} holds for $(X, f)$.
+Precisely, either $\bk(X)^f \neq \bk$; or for every Zariski-dense open subset $U$ of $X$, there is a point $x\in X(\bk)$ whose forward orbit $O_f(x)$ under $f$ is contained in $U$ and Zariski-dense in $X$.
+In the latter case, $f$ has infinitely many Zariski-dense orbits which are disjoint. \end{theorem}

-\begin{rem} Below are some histories of Conjecture~\ref{conj:ZD}\ref{conj:ZD:classical} (Zariski-topology version).
-It was proved by Amerik and Campana \cite{amerik2008fibrations}*{Theorem 4.1} when the field $\bk$ is uncountable.
-If $\bk$ is countable, it has been open even for the case of singular surfaces (with $f$ a well-defined morphism).
-Below are some of the confirmed cases.